wp-plugins/wp-design-maps-places/readme.txt

     - you need to have an about a place (part of address) on your map.
 If the image itself does not contain any places you can do the positioning by using other markings (borders, rivers, mountains etc).
 After you find a point which can be used as the reference point on the map, go to "Maps" and do click on this point.
 Enter the address of this point into the field in the newly opening dialogue.
 The address may contain country, post code, city, street -- Google will find it.
 However, we recommend to always enter the country as part of the address as some city names occur more than once (e.g. "Naples (Italy) and Naples (Florida, USA).

 * How do I upload a map or marker images?
     - Go to "Maps Manager" and click "Add Map".
 In the "Media Library" dialogue you can either upload a new map image or reuse an already existing one.
-To define the marker images for every map, click “Add / Remove Markers”.
+To define the marker images for every map, click "Add / Remove Markers".

 * How many maps can I place on one page?
     - the current version allows for only one map per page.